“Today is only one day in all the days that will ever be. But what will happen in all the other days that ever come, can depend on what you do today.”

 — Ernest Hemingway

-In my early twenties, I was lost—numbing myself daily, smoking, drifting through life with no fire, no purpose.
+In my early twenties, I was numbing myself daily—drifting with no purpose or direction.
 I wasn’t born driven.
-Then I snapped out of it.
+I had to wake up.

-Since then, I’ve run ultramarathons, earned a second-degree black belt, explored three dozen countries, climbed epic peaks, and sat in multi-day meditation retreats with monks around the world.
+Since then, I’ve run ultramarathons, earned a second-degree black belt, explored over forty countries, climbed mountains, and sat in silent retreats with monks around the world.
 I train hard.
 I read relentlessly.
 I meditate every day.

 Why?